maliahavlicek/ci_hackathon_july_2020/README.md

 ## Acknowledgements

+* This article on [How to style radio buttons as images](https://stackoverflow.com/questions/17541614/use-images-instead-of-radio-buttons) helped us achieve a more unique look of our user status form.
-* Thank you [CodeInstitute](https://codeinstitute.net/) for giving us a chance to participate in our first hackathon!
+* Last but not least - thank you [CodeInstitute](https://codeinstitute.net/) for giving us a chance to participate in our first hackathon!